CIDA-CSPH/CIDAtools/ReadMe.md

 ## Creating a new project

+After `CIDAtools` is installed, a new CIDA project can be created using the Rstudio GUI (File>New Project>New Directory>New CIDA Project).

-To create a new project folder structure, navigate to the main project directory, and run:
+Or, to create a new project folder structure from the R console, navigate to the main project directory, and run:

 ```
 CreateProject()